 Forget Bias Workshops — Invest in Behavioural Training Instead

-Awareness isn’t behaviour.
-Training should shape what people do, not just what they see.
+“Because awareness isn’t behaviour.
+And if inclusion is to last, training must shape what people do, not just what they see.”

 Because awareness isn’t behaviour.
 And if inclusion is to stick, training has to shape what people do, not just what they see.